ClickCease

 6. Embrace identity and access management: With employees accessing networks and logging in to applications from new devices and locations, organizations must be able to identify and verify them immediately.
 A robust asset management process ensures all devices and users have unique identities and are only allowed the level of access they require.
 This ensures that only the right users can access the right systems at the right time, in the right place, at the right time.

 7. Patch and manage vulnerabilities: Having real-time visibility into the status and location of all assets is crucial to managing vulnerabilities.
-It ensures organizations fully understand when updates have been applied and when and where to scan for potential vulnerabilities.
+It ensures organizations fully understand when updates have been applied and when and where to look for potential vulnerabilities.
 Businesses also need to stay up to date with the latest cyber threats and vulnerabilities that have been exposed and understand how they could potentially be impacted by them.

 8. Manage and respond to threats: Having a clear picture of what assets a company has and which are the most critical are vital to managing potential security incidents.
 It helps organizations to immediately detect, respond to, and recover from a threat, which ensures an attack causes minimal disruption.